Meet The Team

 Originally from the Midlands, Hugh has been with the CMC Adventure team since 2009, and worked at the Bryn-y-Moel site for nine years before that when it was still 'The Ranch'.
 Before moving to Wales, Hugh went to catering college in London and then stayed in the city for fifteen years, working in different hotels.
 He especially likes cooking meat and pastry dishes - which go down very well with groups and staff alike!
 When he's not in the kitchen, Hugh enjoying cycling, trout fishing and walking in the local area.

 Random Fact: In his spare time, Hugh ties his own flies for his fly-fishing adventures!

 Ruth joined CMC Adventure as a Trainee Instructor in 2006 after completing a degree in Geography at the University of Southampton.
-Ruth has worked here as an Instructor and now holds the role of Chief Instructor.
-Responsible for the training of instructors at the Centre, Ruth has introduced a great many people to the joys of the outdoors and supported them through to assessment as qualified outdoor instructors.
+Ruth has worked here as an Instructor and now holds the role of Development Director / Senior Instructor, Ruth is also our RYA Chief Instructor.
+Responsible for much of the training of instructors at the Centre, Ruth has introduced a great many people to the joys of the outdoors and supported them through to assessment as qualified outdoor instructors.
 Born to be outdoors, Ruth can often be found out in the bay in her sea kayak, flying over the water in a catamaran, climbing rocks or walking her dog, Roxy, on the beach or even on a paddle board!
 Ruth has lead groups of young people in the jungles of Borneo for Raleigh International and the deserts and snow capped volcanoes of Iceland for The British Exploring Society.

 Random Fact: Ruth enjoys a spot of photography, focusing on the bird life around the local area.